First Capital Export /

-For 10 years, the private equity fund Capital Export has been supporting SMEs and mid-caps with ambitions to scale internationally.
-Convinced that exporting is not reserved solely for large groups and CAC 40 companies, Capital Export commissioned OpinionWay to produce the first Export Barometer dedicated to SMEs and mid-caps, with the objective of measuring the evolution of these companies' maturity in international markets.
+For 10 years, the private equity fund Capital Export has been supporting SMEs and ISEs with international growth ambitions.
+Driven by our belief that exporting should not be limited to large or listed companies, Capital Export commissioned OpinionWay to produce the first Export Barometer focusing on SMEs and ISEs.
+The goal was to measure the evolving maturity level of these companies in international markets.

 Category